aj2075/Azure-WebAPI-AAD-Authentication/README.md

    Initialized empty Git repository in C:/RetailApi/.git/
    ```

-#### 2.3.2 Stage application files: Type the followng command in your command shell
+**Stage application files:** type the followng command in your command shell

    ```
    git add .
    ```
    The command above adds all files, represented by the ".", to the staging state of Git.

-#### 2.3.3 Commit your code to local git
+**Commit** your code to local git

    ```
    git commit -m "Initial Commit"
    ```
-### 2.4 Add Remote for the local Git Repo  to connect the local git to Azure git
+### 2.5 Add remote for the local git repo to connect the local git to Azure git

-#### 2.4.1 Copy the git clone uri from step 2.2.3 and execute the following command in your command shell
+Copy the git clone uri from step 2.3 and execute the following command in your command shell

    ```msdos
    git remote add origin  https://retailapixxx.scm.azurewebsites.net:443/retailapixxx.git
    ```
-#### 2.4.2 Verify Remote Git is added successfully
+Verify Remote Git is added successfully

    ```
    git remote -v